Swim in a one piece

 A recent swim in an endless pool really brought this home.
 My hips rotated a fraction earlier than my hand entry.
 By holding my core rotation just a fraction longer I soon beat the current.
 It took more concentration, but my effort levels didn’t increase, in fact it felt easier.
 I had just put on a better one piece.

-- Time hand and hip driving forward together
+- Synchronise hand entry and hip driving forward

-- Time hand entry and extension with a turn of the head for a breath
+- Synchronise the start of rotation and hand entry with a turn of the head for a breath

 As we focus on organising our body parts to work better together, we learn to swim in a one piece, one body, more like a dolphin.
 This allows your body and mind to become better connected with the water.
 You can’t kick and pull the water, it will only kick and pull you back with drag and resistance.